-In addition, this means that the central nervous system cannot be seen as a formless plastic entity that can be shaped simply by social pressures or influences based on the quality of the physical world.
-Nor can it be viewed as an entity with a "crystalline" quality or nature that only grows according to its own biological structures.
-Piaget emphasizes that the intellectual or psychic structure has a balance or equilibrium that always is ready to respond to its own growth and thus to its own internal stimuli.
-This occurs by producing new behaviors that are adaptive as well as by responding to the results that these new behaviors have on the social or physical world.
+In addition, this means that the central nervous system cannot be seen as a formless plastic entity which can be shaped simply by social pressures, or influences based on the quality of the physical world.
+Nor can it be viewed as an entity with a "crystalline" quality, or nature which only grows according to its own biological structures.
+Piaget emphasizes that the intellectual or psychic structure has a balance or equilibrium which is always ready to respond to its own growth and, thus, to its own internal stimuli.
+This occurs by producing new behaviors which are adaptive as well as by responding to the results which these new behaviors have on the social or physical world.

-In summary, it comes down to the fact that psychic development, specifically intellectual development, is the result of a balance or equilibrium arising from the processes of assimilation and accommodation as a total process of adapting to the environment.
-On the other hand, the environment contributes to the entire organization of the structural development of the intellect; also, the organism responds in its own way, i.e., in a newly structured way based on new experiences, stimuli and reactions of the environment, and work on the environment as such.
+In summary, psychic development, specifically intellectual development, is the result of a balance or equilibrium arising from the processes of assimilation and accommodation as a total process of adapting to the environment.
+On the other hand, the environment contributes to the entire organization of the structural development of the intellect; also, the organism responds in its own way, i.e., in a newly structured way from new experiences, stimuli and reactions of the environment, and work on the environment as such.

-- 2.4.3.3 Some applications of Piagetian developmental psychology From the many works of Piaget on psychological development, in particular a child's cognitive, knowing or intellectual development, it appears that applications from this developmental psychology mainly are made in two areas: - \ Applications from the interaction between intellect and environment to a learning situation.
+2.4.3.3 Some applications of Piagetian developmental psychology From the many works of Piaget on psychological development, particularly a child's cognitive, knowing, or intellectual development, it appears that applications from this developmental psychology mainly are made in two areas:

+\ Applications from the interaction between intellect and environment to a learning situation.

 Here Piaget mentions the following possible applications from his theories discussed above.
 The process of adapting, i.e., intellectual development, viewed as a process of adaptation; the influence of physical actions with and reactions to the environment; social cooperation, acting together and language.
-It is claimed that these aspects of his developmental psychology can be relevant for educating or teaching or didactic pedagogics and for organizing a learning situation for a child. - \ Applications from Piaget's views of the phases of development and especially the succession of different characteristics as they occur in the various phases, e.g., the development of thinking or steps of thinking as distinguished in the different phases coupled with environmental influences in each phase.
+It is claimed that these aspects of his developmental psychology can be relevant for educating, or teaching, or didactic pedagogics, and for organizing a learning situation for a child.

+\ Applications from Piaget's views of the phases of development and, especially the succession of different characteristics as they occur in the various phases, e.g., the development of thinking or steps of thinking as distinguished in the different phases coupled with environmental influences in each phase.
 This aspect of his developmental psychology also is seen as relevant to the organization of curricula for different life stages.

-t should be noted that Piaget tries to explain how a child learns, especially cognitively, but nowhere does he indicate how he/she should be taught.
+It should be noted that Piaget tries to explain how a child learns, especially cognitively, but nowhere does he indicate how he/she should be taught.
 Consequently, at most his applications are speculative.

-Secondly, it is noted that the applications are of his views of the processes of assimilation, accommodation and learning and their implications for teaching.
+Secondly, it is noted that the applications are of his views of the processes of assimilation, accommodation, and learning and their implications for teaching.

-Thirdly, Piaget emphasizes the balance or equilibrium between environmental and biological influences that are actualized in the form of growth and development in an organism.
-In the case of equilibrium or balance, special care must be taken against its loss that will damage the adjustment between a child and his/her environment.
-Also, whenever such a loss of balance occurs, for whatever reason, it must be restored in a learning situation, and this will direct a particular appeal to teaching.
+Thirdly, Piaget emphasizes the balance or equilibrium between environmental and biological influences which are actualized in the form of growth and development in an organism.
+In the case of equilibrium or balance, special care must be taken against its loss, which will damage the adjustment between a child and his/her environment.
+Also, whenever such a loss of balance occurs, for whatever reason, it must be restored in a learning situation, and this will direct an appeal to teaching.